garrandall/popular-music-data/tracks/my-ever-changing-moods-the-style-council.md

 The love we leave too late
 The love after the hate
 The love we leave too late
-I wish we'd wake up one day - an' everyone feel moved But we're caught up in the dailies and an ever changing mood
+I wish we'd wake up one day - and everyone feel moved But we're caught up in the dailies and an ever changing mood

 Evil turns to statues